us4useu/arrus/docs/content/api.matlab.rst

 SetTrigger
 ----------
-..  mat:function:: AriusMEX(moduleIndex, "SetTrigger", timeToNextTrigger, timeToNextTx, syncReq, idx)
+..  mat:function:: Us4MEX(moduleIndex, "SetTrigger", timeToNextTrigger, timeToNextTx, syncReq, idx)

     Sets parameters of the trigger event.
 	Each trigger event will generate a trigger signal for the current firing/acquisition and set next firing parameters.